pingcap/tidb-vector-python/examples/llamaindex-tidb-vector-with-ui/README.md

-# LlamaIndex RAG Example
+# LlamaIndex RAG Example with Simple UI

-This example demonstrates how to use the LlamaIndex and TiDB Serverless to build a simple RAG(Retrival-Augmented Generation) application.
+This example demonstrates how to use the LlamaIndex and TiDB Serverless to build a simple RAG(Retrival-Augmented Generation) application with simple UI.

 ## Prerequisites